 This is a six (6) month access to the VFR and IFR comms training content and airport database of the PlaneEnglish Aviation Radio Simulator, ARSim.

-Access includes BASICS mode, VFR mode, IFR mode, TRAINER mode and airport database of over 300 airports.
+Access includes BASICS mode, VFR mode, IFR mode, as well as the TRAINER mode and airport database of over 200 airports (including ATP school locations).